makstyle119/super-set-of-C/README.md

 - `std::cin.ignore(std::numeric_limits<std::streamsize>::max(), '\n');` = you can use it to clear cin
 - `-std=c++11` = use when you want to use c++11
 - `size()` = use in vector to identify their length
+- `struct` = interface of an object
+- `function overloading` = when multiple function with same but different parameters - in c++ return type is not a part of signature
+- `pre-processor directives` = prevent multi declaration (imports of the same file)
+- `-c` = only use use you want to get object file and keep source code safe and secret
+- `namespace namespace_name` = you can create a namespace just by give a name and then two large brackets - yes that's all - and why ? to group functions together

 ## Style Guide
 - `//` this is a single line comment = use for single line comments